 Brian approaches therapy with a humanistic mindset, believes in the power of narrative therapy, and emphasizes developing authentic communication with each teen.
 His goal is to foster and emphasize the unique strengths of each youth.

 Amanda obtained her Bachelor of Science Degree in Neuroscience from Central Michigan University.
 At Paradigm she is responsible for day-to-day coordinating of San Francisco facilities, supporting Paradigm Treatments mission, goals, and professional standards.
 With over 10 years in the treatment industry, Amanda has a unique combination of experience in direct care, management, admissions, long-term residential treatment settings focused on dual diagnosis, and interventions.
 Amanda also works with youth in animal assisted therapies and coordinates the alumni events.
 Her philosophy on treatment is to provide the best care and provide families with the education and resources they need to become an integral part of the healing process.
 She is an empathetic leader who creates teams that people want to be a part of.
 Amanda understands the difficulties our youth face today and is passionate and devoted to being a part of a team that can providing the best treatment available.
-She was the Lead Clinical Assistant before moving into her current role and is interested in pursuing a degree as a mental health nurse practitioner.
+She was the Lead Clinical Assistant then the program coordinator before moving into her current role and is interested in pursuing a degree as a mental health nurse practitioner.
 Amanda is passionate about helping individuals learn that they are more than their current lifestyle, thoughts and behavior.

 Born and raised in the bay area, Francesca Guillen-Velazquez has spent most of her professional years working with youth with an array of needs and in a variety of settings.
 In working with youth at Paradigm, she enjoys drawing upon her own unique journey in order to allow her insights and wisdom in providing support, guidance, and understanding to youth as they pursue their own growth and recovery.
 She strongly believes in the importance to help contribute to creating and protecting a safe, positive healing environment at Paradigm, in order to maintain the utmost quality of care and so that teens get the most out of their time here.